popcornAC/PEAK-Unlimited/README.md

 2.)
 Extract the contents of that zip into your game directory (default: C:\Program Files (x86)\Steam\steamapps\common\PEAK) resulting in a folder that has the following files: <br>
 ![image](https://github.com/user-attachments/assets/403d9a1d-16a4-409c-a046-bc56141ac0ca) <br>
 3.)
 Start the game and close it again, this does the first time set up for Bepinex. <br>
-- If you are on linux, set the launch option `WINEDLLOVERRIDES="winhttp=n,b" %command%` before running the game. <br>
+- Linux users: set the launch option `WINEDLLOVERRIDES="winhttp=n,b" %command%` before running the game.

 4.)
 Navigate to ...\PEAK\BepInEx\plugins, copy and paste the PeakUnlimited.dll from releases into this folder. <br>
 5.)
 Run the game <br>